 This research may prove instrumental in designing protective coatings for fragile objects –particularly when looking for inexpensive, biodegradable alternatives to traditional bubble wrap and packaging peanuts.
 There may also be future applications across diverse sectors such as sports and defense, where protecting eggs from impact could be scaled up to protecting heads.

-Watch the video around this research created by the ACS Press Team:
+Watch the video around this research created by the ACS Science Communications team:

 Further reading on this topic

 Increased Hydrogel Swelling Induced by Absorption of Small Molecules